 In 2003, SECCA's board commissioned a facilities study with the goal in mind to assess SECCA's physical plant needs.
 The study revealed the need for approximately $2.2 million for immediate repairs, including roofing, siding, and climate control.
 The analysis also forecasted an additional $8.9-10.6 million would be required over the next 10 years for renovations and repairs including: a landscape master plan and improvements, Hanes House asbestos abatement, improvements to gallery spaces including lighting, restroom expansions and ADA compliance, auditorium upgrade, and Children's Creative Center renovation including handicap access.
 A Capital Campaign was launched in an effort to raise the necessary funds to undertake these renovations and improvements, but it was not successful in reaching its goal.
 Confronted by insufficient resources and the critical need to repair the decaying physical plant, the Board undertook the development of a Long Range Plan covering the years 2007-2012 including a comprehensive study of the remedies available to SECCA.
 Among the options discussed were demolishing dehabilitated aspects of the facility, developing unimproved SECCA property, and moving the operations to downtown Winston-Salem.
 In the final analysis, the Board concluded that a transfer of operations to the State of North Carolina would allow SECCA the best opportunity to continue its mission: to bring contemporary art and community together.
 Thus, in 2007 the Board of Directors of the Southeastern Center for Contemporary Art proposed, in conjunction with the James G. Hanes Foundation, to pursue the transfer of the building and operations of SECCA along with a portion of the grounds, to the State of North Carolina.
 The NC Department of Cultural Resources accepted this transfer, and determined that SECCA would be an independent entity (with its own Advisory Board) and operate as an affiliate of the North Carolina Museum of Art.

 The State of North Carolina formally took over the operations of SECCA on December 13, 2007.
-SECCA has retained its 501c3 status for the purposes of conducting a Friends of Contemporary Art campaign; donor cultivation, including private, corporate and foundation contributors; and to operate SECCA's museum shop in service of its exhibition and educational programming.
-Among the top priorities of the new SECCA Advisory Board will be to participate with the staff in reshaping SECCA's mission, conducting a facilities study, and developing a 5-year strategic plan.
-The Advisory Board will also be a surrogate for SECCA's program staff, contributing feedback on the strength and effectiveness of the organization's operation, future program, and past results.
+SECCA has retained its 501c3 status for the purposes of conducting fundraising for exhibitions and programs.
+Among the top priorities of the SECCA Advisory Board are to participate with the staff in reshaping SECCA's mission, conducting a facilities study, and developing a 5-year strategic plan.
+The Advisory Board also serves as a surrogate for SECCA's program staff, contributing feedback on the strength and effectiveness of the organization's operation, future program, and past results.